Events Calendar

 North Chickamauga Creek State Natural Area, 354 Montlake Rd, Soddy-Daisy, TN, 37379 Map

-Public Welcome Paid Event Program/Speaker Presentation Hands-On/How-To Workshop Nature Walk/Hike Free Public Parking Lots of Physical Activity
+Paid Event Public Welcome Program/Speaker Presentation Hands-On/How-To Workshop Nature Walk/Hike Free Public Parking Lots of Physical Activity

 The course will explore in depth the ecology, spring wildflowers, and temperate deciduous forest of the North Chickamauga Creek State Natural Area.
 Topics will include local geology, the forest system, plant interactions, wildflower life histories, and wildflower identification.
 The class will take place along a½-mile 1`trail from the parking lot to the crossing of North Chickamauga Creek, with two short side trips.